About Lamona

 Economy & Demographics

-The local economy of Lamona is largely driven by the agricultural industry, with several family-owned farms and related businesses contributing to the town's economic landscape.
+The local economy of Lamona is largely driven by the agricultural industry, with several family-owned farms and related businesses contributing to the town's economy.
 Key agricultural products from the Lamona area include wheat, hay, and various produce.
-In addition to farming, the community also supports a number of small businesses, such as local restaurants, retail shops, and service providers, which cater to the needs of residents and visitors.
+In addition to farming, the community also supports a number of small businesses, such as local restaurants, retail shops, and service providers, which cater to the needs of residents.
+Major employers in the Lamona area include the local school district, the city government, and a few larger agricultural operations and processing facilities.

 Elections & Voter Records